taltaf913/PortfolioProjects/1. Data Exploration Using SQL/README.md

 ## Report Name : Data Job Survey

 ### Introduction:
-This project aims to analyze data collected from the IMDB Top 250 movies to answer the questtion <br><br>
+This project aims to analyze data collected from the IMDB Top 250 movies to answer the questtion- <br>
 **What makes a movie so great that it has it's place in IMDB 250?**

 ### Data Collection: